WilliamRClark/phaser-starter/README.md

-# phaser-ts-starter
+# Shooter
-This is a starter kit for any Phaser game.
-It contains the basics you will need to work with Phaser effectively.
+This is the start of a classic R-Type shooter game.
+Most of the code and assets are from the [Phaser Shoot'em Up in Tutorial](https://phaser.io/tutorials/coding-tips-007) converted into TypeScipt.

 ## Getting Started
 Yeah, the boring command line stuff.